Some (but not all) of the vendors mentioned below are our affiliates.

 No surprise that Amazon is on the list because you can find almost everything on there.
-In fact, Amazon is probably one of the best places to buy a watch online (and we’re not saying this because they are our affiliate, they really are good).
 But how you buy a watch matters on Amazon, so always pay attention to the details.
 Here’s how it works:

 Not every brand has a page on Amazon, and not every watch is available to buy from a brand’s page, which means you need to turn to other sellers.
 This can be a minefield.
 To put it in Star Wars terms, you will never find a more wretched hive of scum and villainy.
 Of course, there are also a lot of good sellers there, which is why we recommend them.
 Always, always, always, look to see who the seller is on Amazon.
-In the right hand column, you can see who the seller is, and below the add to cart button, you can see the other seller on Amazon.
+In the right hand column, you can see who the seller is, and below the add to cart button, you can see the other sellers on Amazon.
 These are important things to check.

-For example, check out this beautiful Orient Bambino dress watch, a favorite in the inexpensive dress watch category.
+For example, look at the listing for the Orient Bambino dress watch, a favorite in the inexpensive dress watch category.
 On the right hand side, just under the word “In Stock” it says “Ships from and sold by Amazon.com.”
 That’s good.
 If you scroll down and look under the “Buy Now” button you will see “Other Sellers on Amazon.”
 If other sellers are selling the watch, you can click on that to see if there is a more reputable dealer with a better price.
-In general, unless another seller is way cheaper AND highly recommended, always go with Amazon if Amazon is the seller.
+In general, unless another seller is cheaper AND highly rated, always go with Amazon if Amazon is the seller.

-When you’re buying from a third-party seller, you should keep an eye out for:
+When you’re buying on Amazon, you should keep an eye out for: